vendruscolo-lab/AlphaFold-MetaInference-Tutorial/theory.md

-Using as benchmarking comparison a subset of 6 proteins from Tesei et. al. Nature 2024 where we have available experimental Rg data and CALVADOS-2 has larger deviations from experimental Rg, we provide with a systematic manner of selecting AF distances as restraints in Fig. SX.4.
+Using as benchmarking comparison a subset of 6 proteins from Tesei et. al. Nature 2024 where we have available experimental Rg data and CALVADOS 2 has larger deviations from experimental Rg, we provide with a systematic manner of selecting AF distances as restraints in Fig. SX.4.
 This approach shows than when a protein has a Kyte-doolittle hydropathy of less than -1.4, signifying hydrophilic character and at least a 5 residue stretch with plddt\>75, then selecting AF distances with PAE\<10 has better agreement with experimental Rgs (see NLS, Msh6-NRT).
 Otherwise a PAE\<5 is used (see AN16,CTCF-RD,Eralpha-NTD,CortactinCRH).
-CALVADOS-2 is trained based on residue hydrophobicity and alphafold suffers in predicting structures of low plddt regions that are equipped with flexible residues.
+CALVADOS 2 is trained based on residue hydrophobicity and alphafold suffers in predicting structures of low plddt regions that are equipped with flexible residues.
 The motivation for the combined hydropathy and plddt criterion stems from the fact that if any corrections need to be applied either to calvados or to alphafold so that they generate better ensembles, these will be where a hydrophobicity-based model alone faces challenges in predicting interactions.
-In Fig. SX4 we show that CALVADOS-2 can be assisted by AF-MI in generating ensembles that better agree with Rg data.
+In Fig. SX4 we show that CALVADOS 2 can be assisted by AF-MI in generating ensembles that better agree with Rg data.

 Therefore, we use as restraints a subset of the full